-Task 1.
-Identify problems that have developed and other factors that have limited the use of weathering steel in the United States and abroad.
-The topics to be considered include, but are not limited to: corrosion, salt exposure, other environmental factors, pitting, fatigue, inservice inspectability, location within the bridge, structural details, shims and bearings, bolted connections, welding, adequacy of specifications, alloy content of the steel, initial cleaning and painting, and remedial cleaning and painting.
-Particular emphasis shall be placed on the adverse effects of corrosion on fatigue life.
+Task I. Identify problems that have developed and other factors that have limited the use of weathering steel in the United States and abroad.
+The topics considered included: corrosion, salt exposure, other environmental factors, pitting, fatigue, in-service inspectability, location within the bridge, structural details, shims and bearings, bolted connections, welding, adequacy of specifications, alloy content of the steel, initial cleaning and painting, and remedial cleaning and painting, and the effects of corrosion on fatigue life.

 Task 2.
 Assemble existing experimental and field performance data, and synthesize and evaluate the current state of practice in regard to the use of weathering steel in bridges.
-Applicable data on other structural steels should be examined.